chenbk85/dzenstat/README.md

 	./dzenstat | dzen2 -ta r

-This will put a dzenstat bar on the upper right corner of your screen.
+This will put a dzenstat bar in the upper right corner of your screen.

 Run <code>dzen2 --help</code> or visit the
 <a href="http://github.com/robm/dzen/">dzen2</a> page for information about its